The Major Macroeconomic Goals for the United States Are

 | Full Employment | • Workforce development programs (apprenticeships, upskilling) <br>• Unemployment insurance reforms <br>• Targeted wage subsidies | • Improves labor productivity, supporting growth <br>• Reduces poverty, narrowing income gaps |

 By mapping each macro goal to a suite of complementary tools, policymakers can anticipate spill‑over effects and avoid unintended trade‑offs.
-Here's a good example: a carbon tax that raises energy costs can be offset by a targeted rebate to low‑income households, preserving purchasing power while still incentivizing emissions reductions Easy to understand, harder to ignore..
+Take this case: a carbon tax that raises energy costs can be offset by a targeted rebate to low‑income households, preserving purchasing power while still incentivizing emissions reductions.

 The Role of Federalism and State Innovation

-The United States’ federal structure offers a laboratory for policy experimentation.
-Worth adding: states such as California and New York have pioneered aggressive climate legislation, while Texas has leveraged its energy sector to maintain low electricity rates.
-These divergent approaches generate valuable data on what works and what does not.
+About the Un —ited States’ federal structure offers a laboratory for policy experimentation.
+Still, these divergent approaches generate valuable data on what works and what does not.
+Because of that, states such as California and New York have pioneered aggressive climate legislation, while Texas has leveraged its energy sector to maintain low electricity rates.
 A systematic mechanism for sharing best practices—through inter‑agency task forces and a national “policy incubator” platform—can accelerate the diffusion of successful models across jurisdictions.

 Financing the Transition